cweibel/cweibel.github.io/_posts/2016-08-05-verify-the-order-of-signed-certs.md

 ---
 layout: post
-title: "Verify the Order of Signed Certificates for BOSH + UAA - Part I"
+title: "Verify the Order of Signed Certificates for BOSH and UAA"
 date: 2016-08-05
 ---